-MSP or volume group database entry
+MSP database entry

-The daemon database entry for a file that contains the path or key that is used to inform a particular media-specific process or volume group where to locate the copy of the file's data.
+The daemon database entry for a file that contains the path or key that is used to inform a particular media-specific process (MSP) where to locate the copy of the file's data.

-MSP\NAMES
+MSP NAMES

-Names the media-specific processes used by the DMF daemon.
-See "dmdaemon Object" on page 54.
+Names the media-specific processes (MSPs) used by the DMF daemon.
+See "dmdaemon Object" on page 93.